Plant Worlds / Jewish Plant Magic / Wild and Cultivated Plant Walks / The More-Than Human World

 One thing lead to the next (including of course many shared google docs!), and we launched our first Jewish Plant Magic weekend workshop in June 2018.
 We teach about all the knowledge and stories and texts we have gathered, about the plants, and we create new rituals out of the old, out of the fragments, out of the sacred trash, out of the lives we live now.

-To find out our next Jewish Plant Magic offerings, email us at email@example.com to sign up for our mailing list.
+To find out about our next Jewish Plant Magic offerings, email us at firstname.lastname@example.org to sign up for our mailing list.